nodejscn/node-api-cn/n-api/napi_open_callback_scope.md

-There are cases (for example, resolving promises) where it is necessary to have the equivalent of the scope associated with a callback in place when making certain N-API calls.
+There are cases (for example, resolving promises) where it is necessary to have the equivalent of the scope associated with a callback in place when making certain Node-API calls.
 If there is no other script on the stack the [`napi_open_callback_scope`][] and [`napi_close_callback_scope`][] functions can be used to open/close the required scope.